project-alice-assistant/docs/docs/skill-development/publishing-to-skill-store.md

 ---
+title: 'Publishing your skill'
 sidebarDepth: 3
-title: Publishing your skill
 ---

-# Publishing to skill store
+# Intro
 So you think your freshly written skill is ready to be shared with the rest of the world?
 That's great!
-Here are the steps to have your skill published, from checking that everything is ok to have it published, let's review the remaining steps
+Here are the steps to have your skill published, from checking that everything is ok to have it published, let's review the remaining steps.

 ## Checking your skill
 Because we like things clean and following a strict guideline!